Political Theory, American Politics, International Relations

 B.A., University of Maine (Philosophy), 2008

 Andrew is currently finishing his PhD in Political Science at the University of California Santa Barbara in 2022.
 He is currently a Visiting Assistant Professor at Loyola Marymount University, where he is teaching courses in political theory and policing.
 His major field is in Political Theory and secondary fields are in International Relations and American Politics.
 He has an emphasis in Global Studies and has taught for the Black Studies and Sociology departments.
-Andrew has an MA in Philosophy (French minor) from Louisiana State University, and an BA in Philosophy (graduated with high honors from the Honor's College, and with minors in English, History, and Socialist/Marxist Studies) from The University of Maine.
+Andrew has an MA in Philosophy (French minor) from Louisiana State University and a BA in Philosophy (graduated with high honors from the Honor's College, and with minors in English, History, and Socialist/Marxist Studies) from the University of Maine.